Mila Air Purifier review

 • Quiet Mode - reduces fan speeds to whisper-quiet levels whenever the Mila detects your presence.

 The third, and our favorite, is Whitenoise Mode.
 This adjusts the rhythm of the oscillating fans to mimic more soothing sounds.
-While we aren't saying it’s good enough to replace the best sound machines, it’s a neat feature if you find white noise relaxing, especially before sleep, or if it aids productivity when you’re working.
+While we aren't saying it’s good enough to replace the best sound machines, it’s a neat feature if you find white noise relaxing, especially before sleep, or if it aids productivity when working.

 Mila Air Purifier review: The unit shown next to The Big Sneeze filter, packaged in a bright yellow box